wagtail/wagtail/docs/reference/pages/panels.md

         The list of panels that will make up the child object's form.
 If not specified here, the `panels` definition on the child model will be used.

-    .. attribute:: InlinePanel.classname (optional)

-        A class to apply to the InlinePanel as a whole.

-    .. attribute:: InlinePanel.heading

-        A heading for the panel in the Wagtail editor.

     .. attribute:: InlinePanel.label

         Text for the add button and heading for child panels.
 Used as the heading when ``heading`` is not present.

-    .. attribute:: InlinePanel.help_text (optional)

-        Help text to be displayed in the Wagtail editor.

     .. attribute:: InlinePanel.min_num (optional)